 Using non-contact 3D scanners, rare objects and items can be efficiently digitized to create digital 3D models.
 Scans provide optimal quality and accuracy to enable objects to be studied, restored, or duplicated, as well as classified in catalogs, repositories, and databases.
 This facilitates the sharing of discoveries between research communities.

 The team of archaeologists in charge of the wreck contacted MLT Maskin & Laserteknik AB, Creaform's distributor in Sweden, to determine which 3D scanning system will be the most suitable.
 The team decided to use the Go!
 SCAN SPARK recommended.
-The team was impressed by the data quality of this scanner, as well as its speed and versatility, an advantage that proved to be very important.
+The team was impressed by the quality of the scanner's data, as well as its speed and versatility, an advantage that proved to be very important.

 The archeology team decided to document each piece of wood (around 500) using the Go!
 SCAN 3D.
 The project is still ongoing.
 The end result will be a fully assembled 3D model of the wreckage, which will provide answers such as where the boat was built, for what reasons, as well as the trips it has taken in the past. .